► Mini's new Electric hatch

 ► Up to 144-mile range

-The new Mini Electric will be built in the UK at the Oxford plant, and is available to order now.
-First deliveries are expected in March 2020.
+Mini unveiled its new electric vehicle (EV) 60 years after the first Minis rolled off the production line, at the 2019 Frankfurt motor show.
+The new Mini Electric will be built in the UK at the Oxford plant, and goes on sale in March 2020.

 What’s under the electric Mini’s skin?

 A T-shaped battery pack with a maximum capacity of 32.6kWh linked to a 135kW electric motor driving the front wheels.
 That means 181bhp and 199lb ft, good for a 7.3sec 0-62mph sprint and a limited top speed of 93mph.
 Range, under WLTP figures, is claimed at between 124 and 144 miles.